ON DISC -- THE STRONGEST ENTRIES

 assured.
 Unfortunately, the Gurnemanz of Hans Hotter is an acquired taste.
 As

-profoundly insightful as Kipnis, it is hobbled by a voice in tatters, IMO.
-Some
+profoundly insightful as Kipnis, it is hobbled by a voice in tatters, in my opinion.

-will swear that there is authentic music-making here as well as inspired drama.
+Some will swear that there is authentic music-making here as well as inspired

+drama.
 I simply do not hear the former (my failing?).
-I'm only aware of a wheezing, tremulous
+I'm only aware of a wheezing,

-sound that sadly undercuts Gurnemanz's authority.
-Even worse, IMO, whatever fleeting
+tremulous sound that sadly undercuts Gurnemanz's authority.
+Even worse, in my

 Another Bayreuth reading, this time from 1970 and released by DG, features Pierre